 with scale factor $a(t)$ and Hubble parameter $H=\dot{a}/a$.
 The non-metricity scalar reduces to

 For a perfect fluid with $\mathcal{T}^{\mu}_{\phantom{\mu}\nu} = \text{diag}(-\rho, p, p, p)$, the modified Friedmann equations become

-where $\tilde{G} = f_{\mathcal{T}}/(8\pi)$.
-These expressions form generalized counterparts of the standard Friedmann equations in general relativity.
-In this analogy, the first equation represents the energy density constraint, and the second represents the pressure equation, which is modified by the new coupling.
-Both contain additional contributions from $f_Q$ and $f_\mathcal{T}$, highlighting how the cosmic expansion is altered by the underlying $f(Q,\mathcal{T})$ structure.
-In particular, the effective coupling $ \tilde{G} = f_\mathcal{T}/(8\pi)$ modifies the strength of gravitational interaction.
+Here, $\tilde{G} = f_{\mathcal{T}}/(8\pi)$.
+These equations act as generalized forms of the Friedmann equations.
+The first equation gives the energy density relation.
+The second one describes the pressure.
+This pressure term is affected by the coupling.
+Both equations include extra terms.
+These come from $f_Q$ and $f_\mathcal{T}$.
+They show how the expansion of the universe is modified.
+The structure of $f(Q,\mathcal{T})$ changes the dynamics.
+The effective coupling $ \tilde{G}$ also plays a role.
+It alters the strength of gravity.